 Mass services may be in local language and venues are subject to changeFebruary 4 departure anniversary of the first apparition in Lourdes (11 February)May 11 departure feast of Our Lady of Fatima (13 May)July 21 departure Feast of St James in Santiago (July 25) October 11 departure anniversary of the last apparition in Fatima (13 October)December 23 departure Christmas in Fatima

 The following UNESCO World Heritage Sites can be seen or visited on this vacation:

 Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi.

-Buffet breakfasts daily; 6 dinners, including a dinner at a local restaurant in Barcelona
+Buffet breakfasts daily, 7 dinners including dinner at a local restaurant in Barcelona

 Inside visits and special features are shown in UPPERCASE in the tour description.

 ARRIVE IN LISBON, PORTUGAL.
 Welcome to Portugal!
 Check into your hotel and, this evening, meet your Tour Director and fellow travelers.